WebAssembly/spec/document/execution/conventions.rst

 .. math::
    \X{configuration} \quad\stepto\quad \X{configuration}

-A *configuration* is a syntactic description of a specific program state.
+A *configuration* is a syntactic description of a program state.
 Each rule specifies one *step* of execution.
 As long as there is at most one reduction rule applicable to a given configuration, reduction -- and thereby execution -- is *deterministic*.
 WebAssembly has only very few exceptions to this, which are noted explicitly in this specification.